rholder/debinate/README.md

 debinate clean
 ```

-See examples for uses of the `generate` command.
+See examples for uses of the `build` command.

 ##License
 Debinate is released under version 2.0 of the